 Since May 2012, Jason-1 is on a geodetic orbit.
 To distiguish this geodetic phase from the previous repeat ground-track, numbering of the geodetic orbit period starts with cycle 500.
 Furthermore from cycle 500 onwards, the orbit standard is switched to POE standard D and the mean sea surface available in the GDRs is CNES-CLS-2011.
 The repeat period of the geodetic orbit is 406 days, but GDRs are distributed using the 10.9 days sub-cycle.
 Therefore Jason-1 GDRs during the geodetic phase contain 280 tracks per cycle.
+For more information about the Jason-1 geodetic mission, see the technical note issued by E. Bronner and G. Dibarboure [3].
 Note that in this report, on figures showing cycle per cycle monitoring, the x-axis was shifted for the geodetic period by 119 cycles, in order to prevent a (artificial) gap between the last cycle on the repeat ground-track (cycle 374) and the first cycle on the geodetic orbit (cycle 500).